Vek17/TabletopTweaks-Base/README.md

         Profane ascention now works corectly for dexterity and strength based characters DR Rules now more closely follow the tabletop rules Favorite Metamagic Bolster can now be picked

+    Reworks the following Mythic Paths:
         Aeon
-        Allows bane uses to scale will all classes instead of just Inquisitor Azana
-        Allows song uses to scale with all classes instead of just Bard Adds the damage component of zippy magic Enables favorable magic on reoccurring saves
+            Aeon Bane is now a free action to activate instead of a swift Aeon Bane usages now scale at 2x Mythic level + Character level Aeon Greater Bane damage is now rolled into the main weapon attack instead of a separate instance Aeon Greater Bane now allows you to cast swift action spells as a move action Aeon Gaze selection is no longer limited on the first selection and all selections are available Aeon Gaze now functions like Inquisitor Judgments where multiple can be activated for the same swift action and resouce usage
+            Aeon Gaze DC has been adjusted from 15 + 2x Mythic Level to 10 + 1/2 Character Level + 2x Mythic level
+                This takes the DC range from DC 21-35 to DC 21-40 (+2 vs Chaotic) Azata
-        Enables azata songs to be started outside of combat Alchemist
+            Performance usages now scale at Mythic Level + Character Level Favorable Magic now works on reoccurring saves Azata songs can now be started outside of combat

+    Alchemist
         Grenadier
             No longer gets brew potions